-Chris obtained his B.S. in microbiology from the University of Massachusetts Amherst.
+Chris received his B.S. in microbiology from the University of Massachusetts Amherst.
 He worked as a research associate at Dana-Farber Cancer Institute before obtaining his Ph.D.
-He was awarded a postdoctoral fellowship at Yale University.
+After graduate school, he was awarded a postdoctoral fellowship at Yale University.